ananitz/website/src/work/80-years-school-of-architecture-ufmg.md

 title: 80 Years School of Architecture UFMG
 feature: false
 image: /img/01_ufmg_1.jpg
-subtitle: '"Memories of the past, vision of the future"'
+subtitle: Memories of the past, vision of the future
 meta: >-
   Exhibition at Palacio das Artes